 Orchids 101 - Care Tips

-Orchids 101 by our Orchid Master Casey Ruple.
-Tailored to the common Phalaenopsis, these care methods still apply to most other orchids.
+This information is tailored to the common Phalaenopsis, however, these care methods still apply to most other orchids.

 2) Watering